AshishJangra27/generative-ai-project/README.md

 **Tech Stack:** `LlamaIndex` • `ChromaDB` • `Gemini` • `SentenceTransformers`

+---

+### 4. **Text-to-SQL via Prompt Engineering** `/text_to_sql_prompt_engineering/`
+A natural language interface for relational databases that translates plain English into precise SQL queries.

+**Features:**
+- Natural language understanding for data queries
+- Automatic schema context injection for accurate results
+- Support for complex multi-table JOINs and filtering
+- Conversational data insights generated from query results

+**Tech Stack:** `Gemini` • `SQLite` • `SQL` • `Prompt Engineering`

+---

 ## Use Cases

+- **Internal Data Bots** for querying company databases without SQL knowledge
-- **Knowledge Assistants** for enterprise documentation
+- **Knowledge Assistants** for enterprise documentation and wikis
-- **Educational Tools** for technical content search
+- **Educational Tools** for technical content search and SQL learning
-- **Research Helpers** for information gathering
+- **Research Helpers** for real-time information gathering from the web
-- **Chatbots** with domain-specific knowledge

 ## 🛠️ Quick Start

-Each project includes detailed setup instructions in their respective README files.
-All projects use Google Gemini for AI responses and require appropriate API keys.
+Each project includes detailed setup instructions in their respective folders.
+To get started, you will generally need to:
+1. Obtain a Google AI Studio API key for Gemini.
+2. Set up relevant environment variables for database connections (Pinecone, Serper, etc.).
+3. Run the provided Jupyter notebooks or Streamlit applications.

 ## 👤 Author